Transfer at Los Angeles Airport

 If you arrive during off-peak hours, you can be in the public section in 20 minutes, but especially during the afternoon rush hour for arrivals from Europe or Asia, the immigration line can be longer than 2 hours.

-If you have less than 1.5 hours to transfer, we recommend that you tell the informants that you have a tight transfer before you join the queue.
+If you have less than 1.5 hours to transfer, it is advisable to tell the informants that you have a tight transfer before you get in the queue.
 In this case, you may be sent to the priority queue.

 If you do not make your guaranteed connection due to the length of the immigration check, the airline will arrange the next flight free of charge.
 However, accommodation at the airline's expense will not be provided in these cases.